 - When the baking soda turns yellow, remove and apply some more.

 - Repeat until the baking soda stays white.
-If possible, leave on the carpet overnight.
+If possible, leave it on the carpet overnight.

 - The following day, vacuum it off.

-- Combine one part distilled white vinegar to two parts warm water to create a spray.
+- Combine one part of distilled white vinegar to two parts warm water to create a spray.

 - Mist vinegar spray over areas of cat urine and rub with a paper towel or an old cloth.